very-good-science/data-ethics-club/site/contents/write_ups/2021/11-08-21_writeup.md

 This has been bought to light during the pandemic, where we have seen qualified epidemiologists debating YouTubers.
 As long as climate change is seen as being 'up for debate' it's likely to be a challenge to galvanise the population to fight against it, and that is the scale we need for individual action to make waves.

 What constitutes an expert?
 It's usually seen as negative when people change their minds, but acually that's a reflection of changing evidence (i.e. science).
 An interesting exploration on this tangent can be found in this [video](https://www.youtube.com/watch?v=LRNkDZy30xU).

+How do we shift the psychology around this?
+People feel that they lack agency and believe that they will struggle to make a change on their own.
+Leadership is needed.
+This doesn't have to be a policy maker.
+It just needs to be someone to get the message out about the impacts that our consumer decisions have.

 On the other hand, a movement will take the actions of all of us, so its still important to make individual actions where we can, rather than feeling defeatist about our ability to affect change.